millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 ![](./images/700/Picture700-12.png)

-Once you have successfully signed-in to OML the application home page will be displayed.
+Once you have successfully signed in to OML the application home page will be displayed.

 ### Step 3: Overview of OML Home Page